Drag Race (franchise): O4 Media

 In November 2022, Entertainment Weekly reported that production companies World of Wonder and O4 Media partnered to develop more adaptations of the Drag Race franchise.
 The franchise will set to expand throughout the Asian continent, such as India, Japan, Singapore, and South Korea.
 The expansion also includes a new season of Drag Race Thailand and an Asian adaptation of RuPaul's Secret Celebrity Drag Race will be picked up from the partnership.
-As of 2025, there have been no further updates on this partnership, with World of Wonder regaining the rights to Drag Race Thailand and producing the third season on their own in 2024.

 Other media

-At RuPaul's DragCon NYC, it was announced that a Las Vegas residency was set to play on January 26, 2020, starring its Drag Race alumni.
-RuPaul's Drag Race Live! features a mix of original music, lip syncs, comedy, and dance numbers directed by RuPaul and choreographed by Drag Race resident choreographer Jamal Sims.
-On July 26, 2020, a six-part documentary series called: RuPaul's Drag Race: Vegas Revue, was announced and premiered on August 21, 2020.
+A Las Vegas residency starring several Drag Race alumni was first announced at DragCon NYC.
+RuPaul's Drag Race Live! began performances on January 26, 2020, featuring a mix of original music, lip syncs, comedy, and dance numbers directed by RuPaul and choreographed by Drag Race resident choreographer Jamal Sims.
+The companion six-part documentary series RuPaul's Drag Race: Vegas Revue premiered on August 21, 2020.

+RuPaul starred alongside numerous franchise alumni in the action comedy film Stop!
+That!
+Train!, which had a theatrical release in June 2026.